ionic-enterprise/tutorials/docs/native-solutions/identity-vault/react/getting-started.md

 ### Get a Value

 In order to better illustrate the operation of the vault, we will modify the `Tab1Page` to display our session if one is stored.
-We can get the current session data using `useSyncExternalStore`.
+We can get the current session data with `useSyncExternalStore`.

 <CH.Code>